Diving work

 Maintain a dive safety log

-A dive safety log must be kept for each dive a worker conducts, and each must include:
+A dive safety log must be kept for each dive a worker conducts.
+The log must include:

-- the name of the worker who is diving
+- name of the worker who is diving

-- the name/s of anyone else who is diving (whether or not they are employed by you)
+- name/s of anyone else who is diving (whether or not they are employed by you)

-- the time each diver enters and leaves the water
+- time each diver enters and leaves the water

 - any incident, difficulty, discomfort or injury that occurs during the dive